alhajee/ckan/doc/user-guide.rst

 #.
 Select the "Edit" button, which you should see above the dataset title.

 #.
-CKAN displays the "Edit dataset" screen.
+FMLD displays the "Edit dataset" screen.
 You can edit any of the fields
    (Title, Description, Dataset, etc), change the visibility (Private/Public), and add or delete tags or custom fields.
 For details of these fields, see :ref:`adding_a_new_dataset`.